Usagi537233/COTP-Protocol/README.md

 ## 2. Dynamic Contextual Binding

-COTP rejects the assumption that **time alone is a sufficient security variable**.

-By incorporating a server-generated challenge into the authentication process, COTP binds user presence to a **specific interaction context** rather than a generic time window.
+COTP rejects the assumption that **time alone is a sufficient security variable**.Authentication in COTP is bound to a **specific interaction context**, not a time window.

+By tying each server-issued challenge to a **unique server identity**, a response becomes valid **only within the exact context and on the exact server where it was requested**.
+A response issued for one server, one challenge, or one interaction is cryptographically meaningless outside of that context.

+This design prevents credentials from being transferable across servers or sessions, effectively mitigating replay and man-in-the-middle attacks.

 ### Redefining “Once”

 In COTP, *“One-Time”* does **not** mean:

 - “Once every 30 seconds”
-- “Valid within a time slice”
+- “Valid within a predefined time slice”

 It means:

-> **“Valid only for this exact challenge, right here, right now.”**
+> **“Valid only for this exact interaction — on this server, for this challenge, at this moment.”**

-A response generated for one challenge is cryptographically useless for any other.
+A response generated for one context has no value in any other, even if fully intercepted by an attacker.

 ---

 ## 3. Ephemeral Authorization (Zero-Persistence Trust)

-COTP is designed around **ephemeral authorization**.
+COTP operates on a model of **ephemeral authorization**.

-- Each challenge is valid for **exactly one successful verification**.
+Authorization is granted **only for the duration of a single successful verification**.

+- Each challenge may be used exactly once.
-- Once consumed, the challenge is permanently invalidated.
+- Upon successful verification, the challenge is permanently invalidated.
-- Any captured credential—challenge, proof, or full request—becomes immediately worthless after use.
+- No authorization state persists beyond the immediate interaction.

-This model assumes a hostile network environment and treats credential exposure as inevitable, but **non-repeatable**.
+This model assumes a **hostile network environment**, where credential exposure is possible or even expected.
+Instead of preventing exposure, COTP ensures that any captured data is **non-reusable, non-transferable, and immediately obsolete**.

+Trust is never stored — it is momentarily proven, then discarded.

 ---